Factbox: What might a no-deal Brexit look like?

 A weaker pound could push up the share prices of many of the country’s biggest companies which do business around the world such as British American Tobacco and GSK in the FTSE 100, which makes 70 percent of its income overseas.

-But there could be punishment for the more domestically focussed FTSE 250 companies who make half their money at home.
+But there could be punishment for the more domestically focused FTSE 250 companies who make half their money at home.

 That would make sense if the traditional correlations hold true.
 Last week, the trend briefly broke down and the FTSE 100 and the pound both fell, moving in rare lockstep as the growing risk of a disorderly divorce spooked investors.